What to do at New Jersey's Most Popular Beaches

 Exit 98 Asbury Park

 Asbury Park is a historic shore town known for miles of sand and water.
 The beaches here are for swimming, sunbathing, surfing, fishing, and people watching.
-The revitalized boardwalk is lined with shops, restaurants, arcades, cafes, mini-golf, and music.
+The revitalized boardwalk is lined with shops, restaurants, arcades, cafes, playgrounds, and music.
 Lifeguards on duty.
-Beach fee weekdays, weekends and holidays.
+Beach fee for ages 13+.
 No beach fee for kids 12 & under.
-Attractions: Visit The Silver Ball Museum Arcade, houses vintage arcade games and pinball machines.
-Kids can get soaked at the Asbury Splash Park.
+Attractions: Visit The Silver Ball Museum Arcade, houses 200+ vintage arcade games and pinball machines.
+Kids can get wet at the Asbury Splash Park.

 Exit 98 Spring Lake

-Quiet and beautiful beach at Spring Lake.
+Enjoy a quiet and beautiful beach at Spring Lake.
 Children can play on the sand, build sand castles, and enjoy the water.
 There are no playgrounds.
 Non-commercial boardwalk where families can go for a gentle stroll.
 Spring Lake is a quaint town with Victorian mansions, bed and breakfasts, cute shops and restaurants.
 Food, outdoor showers, and restrooms.
-Daily beach fee.
-No beach fee for kids 5 & under.
+Daily beach fee for ages 14+.
+No beach fee for kids 13 & under.

 Exit 98 Point Pleasant

 Point Pleasant has a mile long white sand beach and is fun for the whole family.
 Bring your beach chairs and play in the water or relax on the beach.
 Swim in life guarded areas.
 Visit Jenkinson’s boardwalk for rides, games, and sweet shops.
 Play miniature golf or explore Jenkinson’s Aquarium.
-Beach Fees: daily, weekends and holidays.
-No beach fee for kids 5 & under.
+Beach Fees for ages 12+.
+No beach fee for children 12 & under.

 Exit 98 Manasquan

 Manasquan is home to beautiful beaches.
 Families can swim, sun, relax, and surf.
 Popular beaches include: Elks Beach, Main Beach, Brielle Road Beach and Inlet Beach.
 Elks Beach in Manasquan offers beach access to guests who need special assistance or have physical disabilities with special needs.
 There are 5 surf chairs available for use and is free for handicapped guests or those with physical challenges to access the beach.
 Inlet Beach offers surfing year round.
 Lifeguards are on duty.
-Daily beach fee for ages 12+.
+Beach fee for ages 12+.
+No beach fee for children 11 & under.

 Exit 89 Bricktown